This post was last updated on November 16th, 2019 at 09:21 pm

 For shorter distances you could use the rubber end of a pool brush pole to guide the pump where you want it to sit.

-Is this pump ok to freeze/thaw temperatures?
+Is this water pump for pool cover ok to freeze/thaw temperatures?

 Even though there are plenty of reports where users have let their pump run through the winter with no problem, it is not recommended to let the pump run in freezing conditions.
 Not so much because the pump doesn’t work but because the discharge hose will freeze up with ice.
 When the pump keeps running under these conditions it will burn out.

 Will it stop automatically when the water is drained ?